 For the past decade, members of our MedRIC team have safeguarded highly sensitive federal information from unauthorized access, including obtaining a CMS Authority to Operate (ATO) for Acumen, LLC’s CMS Data Center.
 We’re applying this considerable knowledge to the security and management of MedRIC’s data resources.

-Our technical support services include designing, developing, and operating help ecosystems, including browser-based help systems, data request processes, and systems support.
+Our technical support services include designing, developing, and operating help ecosystems, including browser-based user guides, data request processes, and systems support.

 We use Agile frameworks (such as Scrum and Kanban) to deliver and refine critical research products for our NIH research community.